EjbejaranosAI/AI4VJ/Labs/1_Pathfinding_and_navigation_labs/11_Patrolling and Wander/examples/README.md

 mindmap
   root(("Steering Behaviors"))
     Basic_Behaviors
-      Seek["Seek\nMoves the agent toward a target"]
-        relationships["Used in Pursue and Hide behaviors"]
-      Flee["Flee\nMoves the agent away from a target"] relationships["Used in Evade and Hide behaviors"]
-      Wander["Wander\nAllows random movement for more lifelike behavior"] Pursue["Pursue\nPredicts the target's future position and moves toward it"] relationships["Built on Seek"]
+      Seek["Seek: Moves the agent toward a target"] relationships["Relationships: Used in Pursue and Hide behaviors"] Flee["Flee: Moves the agent away from a target"] relationships["Relationships: Used in Evade and Hide behaviors"] Wander["Wander: Allows random movement for more lifelike behavior"] Pursue["Pursue: Predicts the target's future position and moves toward it"] relationships["Relationships: Built on Seek"]
-      Evade["Evade\nPredicts the future position of a threat and moves away"] relationships["Built on Flee"]
+      Evade["Evade: Predicts the future position of a threat and moves away"] relationships["Relationships: Built on Flee"]
-      Hide["Hide\nFinds cover to avoid detection"]
+      Hide["Hide: Finds cover to avoid detection"]
-        relationships["Uses Seek to move to hiding spots, combined with Flee or Evade"]
+        relationships["Relationships: Uses Seek to move to hiding spots, combined with Flee or Evade"]

     Combining_Steering_Behaviors
-      Blending["Blending\nCombines multiple behaviors for smooth movement"]
-        example["Example: Blending Seek and Flee"]
+      Blending["Blending: Combines multiple behaviors for smooth movement"] example["Example: Blending Seek and Flee"]
-      Arbitration["Arbitration\nChooses the most appropriate behavior based on conditions"] example["Example: Switching between Pursue and Evade based on proximity"] Prioritization["Prioritization\nAssigns importance to behaviors and executes the most urgent"] example["Example: Prioritizing Evade over Wander in case of danger"]
+      Arbitration["Arbitration: Chooses the most appropriate behavior based on conditions"] example["Example: Switching between Pursue and Evade based on proximity"] Prioritization["Prioritization: Assigns importance to behaviors and executes the most urgent"] example["Example: Prioritizing Evade over Wander in case of danger"]

     Complex_Behaviors
-      Evade_and_Hide["Evade and Hide\nCombines Evade to avoid danger and Hide to seek cover"] Pursue_and_Wander["Pursue and Wander\nMixes Pursue and Wander for unpredictable chasing behavior"] Blended_Caution["Blended Caution\nUses a blend of Seek and Flee for cautious movement"]
+      Evade_and_Hide["Evade and Hide: Combines Evade to avoid danger and Hide to seek cover"] Pursue_and_Wander["Pursue and Wander: Mixes Pursue and Wander for unpredictable chasing behavior"] Blended_Caution["Blended Caution: Uses a blend of Seek and Flee for cautious movement"]

 ```